naridas/CV/README.md

 - Main Technologies: Ruby/Ruby on rails, Javascript, HTML, jQuery, Angular, CSS
 - Testing Frameworks: Rspec, Jasmine, Karma, Protractor

-### Programming Languages/Game engines
--	Ruby, Java, Python, Javascript, C#
--	Game Engine: Unity

 #### University of Greenwich (2011 to 2014)

 - Marine Engineering Technology
+- combination of Mechanical & Wlectrical engineer
 - 2:1 BEng
+- Did Matlab and CAD: Solidworks AutoCAD
-- 81% on Final Year Project
+- 81% on Final Year Project: Using Matlab to help test with Super Hydrophobic coating on a ship model

 ## <a name="Hobbies">Hobbies and interests</a>